 - You may not be able to use this heater for multiple showers simultaneously.

-Another compact water heater features here is this one from Titan that comes with an energy efficient rating of 99.5 percent.
+Another great compact water heater is the Titan SCR2 N-120, which comes with an energy efficient rating of 99.5 percent.
 This tankless water heater enables an endless water supply on-demand for up to 3 bathrooms in the house.

 With a flow rate of 4 GPM and maximum temperature rise of 20 degrees F, it provides sufficient hot water supply to meet all household water needs.
 Its temperature control display features a graph indicating low-to-high temperature.
 It has been ideally designed for use during warm climates, and hence powered by an inlet water temperature requirement of 65 degrees F.